-3. Description:

-- This project has been on the university's plan since 2001, formerly included as a component of the project titled Health, Safety, Accessibility.
-The project is envisioned as a 7,500 gross square foot building, sited in a remote area of campus, to provide a central location for the management, storage, and eventual disposal of hazardous materials that are products of the academic program. - The life expectancy of the project is 60 years with proper maintenance. - The scope of project was established based on historical and projected holding inventories of hazardous materials. - The facility is needed to appropriately handle waste materials that are a normal function of the academic enterprise and thus the funding plan calls for full state support.
+- 1. Description (include project size, capacity, and purpose): - This project has been on the University's plan since 2001, formerly included as a component of the project titled Health, Safety, Accessibility.
+The project is envisioned as a 7,500 gross square foot building, sited in a remote area of campus, to provide a central location for the management, storage, and eventual disposal of hazardous materials that are products of the academic program. - The life expectancy of the project is 60 years with proper maintenance. - The scope of the project was established based on historical and projected holding inventories of hazardous materials. - The facility is needed to appropriately handle hazardous waste materials that are a normal function of the academic enterprise and thus the funding plan calls for full state support. - The funding plan calls for \$3.5 million of state support for this high priority project.